Skip to main content

 A Consultation Process Built for Cash for Grass Conversion

-Cash for Grass Rebate Expertise
+Cash for Grass Rebate Familiarity

 There is no cost or obligation to request a design consultation.
-Call or submit the form; if your project is a fit, a local Las Vegas xeriscape designer will follow up to schedule an on-site visit.
+Call or submit the form; if your project is a fit, a local Las Vegas xeriscape provider will follow up to schedule an on-site visit.

-AB 356 HOA & Commercial Awareness
+AB 356 Awareness for HOAs & Commercial

-Designer Fit Before Scheduling
+Provider Fit Before Scheduling

 Call (702) 555-0100Free Xeriscape Consultation · Las Vegas Valley